ironhack-labs/data-labs/module-1/lab-data_cleaning/README.md

 - `main.ipynb` with your responses to each of the questions above.
 - `outliers.csv` containing the outliers of the dataset.
-- `climate.ipynb` containing the additional challenge code and results.
+- `weather.ipynb` containing the additional challenge code and results.

 ## Submission